chmitch/AIAdjacent/Student/challenges/04-PowerBIAutoML.md

 1. In Power BI build one or more reports to highlight which customers are most likely to buy a bike.
 1. Generate the model performance report so see metrics about the model created by Auto ML.

+## Basic Hackflow
+1. Edit the existing data flow and import additional entites for BikeBuyerTraining and ProspectiveBuyer from the data warenouse.
+1. Save and refesh the dataflow.
+1. Add a new machine learning model to the dataflow.
+1. Select BikeBuyerTraining as the data source and BikeBuyer as the target column to predict.
+1. Select 1 as the target value, and provide labels for the positive and negative test cases.
+1. Select all the provided columns to train (Note: we've pruned the dataset to avoid errors, but this is where you'd have an opportunity to exclude fields from the training)
+1. Move the slider to reduce the training time to 5 minutes (Note: the default is 60)
+1. Run the training
+1. When training completes you'll be able to generate a report to view the details of your model and see which fields had the most impact on the results.
+1. Now that you have a trained model, select apply model to score your prospective buyers, map the fields and execute the scoring.
+1. In Power BI desktop load the scored data and build reports.

 ## Hints

-1. Have a closer look at the columns in Customer and Prospective Buyer.
-Are there any differences that could be problematic?
+1. Have a closer look at the columns in BikeBuyerTraining and Prospective Buyer.
+What is different about these two tables?
+Are there any differences that could be causing you problems scoring?

 ## Learning resources